Divide & Co-Opt: $hit

 Shaming of questions and criticism prevents building local community, shared goals, and political movements, and impairs advocacy and corporate regulation.
 Such insults foster lies and fake conspiracies, shielding corporations from deep investigations of real conspiracies.

-In closing, please see the MA legislation page for some recommended bills.
+In closing, please see the Act page for some recommended actions.